alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

    - `-ObjectId` - specifies the ID (as a UserPrincipalName or ObjectId) of a user in Microsoft Entra ID.

-   - `-RefObjectId` - specifies the ID of the Microsoft Entra ID object to assign as a manager.
+   - `-RefObjectId` - specifies the ID as a UserPrincipalName or ObjectId) of the Microsoft Entra ID object to assign as a manager.

 ### Upload or retrieve a photo for the user